 Google Slides is the de facto tool for many when it comes to online presentations.
-And music can be a great way to help bring your recorded presentation to life and more fully immerse your audience in your message.
-Go through the steps above and start adding audio to your next Google Slides presentation.
+And music can be a great way to help bring your presentation to life and fully immerse your audience in your message.
+Go through the steps above and add audio to your next Google Slides presentation.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.